JuanAndradeAI/Student-Performance-Machine-Learning/README.md

 ---

-## Project Overview
+## Overview

-The main goal of this project is to build and evaluate models that can predict students' final grades (G3).
+The main goal is to build and evaluate models that can predict students final grades (G3).

 The workflow includes:
 - Data exploration (EDA)